drbergman/PhysiPKPD/README.md

 Congratulations!
 You're ready to try out PhysiPKPD!

-## Running the samples
+## Running the sample projects
-There are 5 sample projects currently distributed with PhysiPKPD.
+There are 6 sample projects currently distributed with PhysiPKPD.
-There is one for each supported Mechanism of Action (MOA) and one combination treatment.
+There is one for each supported Mechanism of Action (MOA), one combination treatment, and one that starts therapy after a confluence condition is met.
 To run one of these samples, do the following:

 1. `make reset` to make sure you have the newly edited Makefile in your top directory
-2. Make your preferred project:
+2. Make your preferred sample project:
     * `make pkpd-proliferation-sample`
     * `make pkpd-apoptosis-sample`
     * `make pkpd-necrosis-sample`
     * `make pkpd-motility-sample`
     * `make pkpd-combo-sample`
+    * `make pkpd-confluence-start-sample`
-3. Compile your project: `make`
+3. Compile your model: `make`
-4. Run your project: `./pkpd_sample ./config/pkpd_model.xml`
+4. Run your model: `./pkpd_sample ./config/pkpd_model.xml`
 5. Look at the snapshots in `output/` and the living cell counts in `output/cell_counts.csv`

 ## Reconfiguring, editing, and re-running